 Monty Stefansky joined Brightside Academy Ohio as Chief Financial Officer.
-With a diverse business background, Monty worked for numerous years in a private equity firm and helped grow the company’s holdings in the Healthcare Industry with a focus in the Drug & Alcohol Rehab.
-In addition, Monty specialized in Merger and Acquisitions in various different industries.
+With a diverse business background, Monty worked for numerous years in a private equity firm and helped grow the company’s holdings in the Healthcare Industry with a focus on Drug & Alcohol Rehab.
+In addition, Monty specialized in merger and acquisitions in various different industries.

-Monty focus key role with Brightside Academy Ohio is to stabilize the current operations and to grow Brightside Academy Ohio’s imprint across the state of Ohio and to ensure that our Ohio operation is the premier child care provider available to all families.
+Monty’s focus and key role with Brightside Academy Ohio is to stabilize the current operations and to grow Brightside Academy Ohio’s imprint across the state of Ohio and to ensure that our Ohio operation is the premier child care and preschool provider available to all families.

 Monty can be reached at firstname.lastname@example.org.

 Amanda Uhrig is honored to serve as the Education and SUTQ State Licensing Director at Brightside Academy Ohio.
-Having earned her bachelor’s degree in Education at The University of Akron, Amanda has devoted more than 10 years in the education field working with programs that serve young children and their families.
-She is committed to creating a strong, developmentally appropriate early educational program that meets or exceeds state and local regulations and best practices in the field.
-Her goals and vision include improving early childhood programming and to create a more collaborative, cohesive environment for children, families, and staff here at Brightside Academy Ohio.
+Having earned her bachelor’s degree in Education at The University of Akron, Amanda has devoted more than 10 years in the education field, working with programs that serve young children and their families.
+She is committed to creating a strong, developmentally appropriate early educational program that meets or exceeds state and local regulations as well as their best practices.
+Her goals and vision include improving early childhood programming and creating a more collaborative, cohesive environment for children, families, and staff here at Brightside Academy Ohio.

 Amanda can be reached at email@example.com.

-She has more than a decade of experience as a marketing professional in both the public and private sectors in different industries including contract food service, automotive and education and has also worked overseas in Kazakstan.
-Prior to joining Brightside she was the owner and Creative Director of Though My Lynnz Media, a media company that specializes in visual branding, graphic design and web design for small to medium-sized businesses and non-profit organizations.
+She has more than a decade of experience as a marketing professional in both the public and private sectors and in different industries, including contract food service, automotive, and education, and has also worked overseas in Kazakstan.
+Prior to joining Brightside she was the owner and Creative Director of Through My Lynnz Media, a media company that specializes in visual branding, graphic design, and web design for small to medium-sized businesses and non-profit organizations.